neurospin/unicog/unicogfmri/utils_unicog/computing_resources/README.md

 and [https://github.com/neurospin/soma-workflow](https://github.com/neurospin/soma-workflow)

 ### WHAT IS SOMA-WORKFLOW ?
-Soma-workflow is an interface for submission, control and monitoring of jobs and workflows on parallel computing resources.
+Soma-workflow is an interface for submission, control and monitoring of jobs on parallel computing resources.
 Here, we are going to describe the case where you want to use gabriel server, available at NeuroSpin.
-The parallel computing resource could be used your own computer by using all processors.
+One parallel computing resource could be your own computer by using all processors or a specific cluster like Gabriel at NeuroSpin.
 Jobs are launched in parallel and not one after the other.